mrc-ide/individual/README.md

 on the types of models that may be simulated (*e.g.* mass action, network), and updates are performed on a discrete time step.

+We hope our software is useful to infectious disease modellers, ecologists, and others who are interested in individual-based modeling in R.

 ## Contributing

 Thank you!
 Please refer to the vignette on `vignette("Contributing")` for info on how to